ByronB81/Portfolio/README.md

 ## Description

-_{This is a portfolio containing links to projects I've worked on as well as lists my education and experience.
+_This is a portfolio containing links to projects I've worked on as well as lists my education and experience.
 The purpose of this portfolio is hopefully to get hired_

 ## Setup/Installation Requirements